Third Militarism: Annulled 1936 election

 Haya de la Torre also announced his candidacy in early June, hoping to demonstrate that APRA was not a violent, anti-military party.
 However, many members of the party doubted that the election would be conducted fairly and began a conspiracy with David Toro, president of Bolivia, to overthrow the Benavides regime.
 In exchange for supporting an uprising in Southern Peru with arms and weapons, APRA, once in power, would not defend Chile against Bolivian aggression.
-On 17 August, the Bolivian government sent the promised equipment, which APRA would pay through the 100 soles bonds of its earlier one million soles loan once in power.
-The treason of a high-ranking APRA leader in Lima led to the discovery of the conspiracy, and an exertion of diplomatic pressure on the Bolivian government resulted in David Toro's withdrawal from the plan.
-APRA was disqualified from the elections as a result, with the government justifying this action by citing article 53 of the constitution, which stated that international parties could not participate in elections.
+The treason of a high-ranking APRA leader in Lima led to the discovery of the conspiracy, and an exertion of diplomatic pressure on the Bolivian government resulted in the abortion of the plan in late August.
+As a result, APRA was barred from contesting the elections on 5 November when their application was presented.
+The government justified this action by citing article 53 of the constitution, which stated that international parties could not participate in elections.

 Less than a month before polling day, APRA approached Luis Eguiguren, and convinced him to revoke his support for Jorge Prado.
 He quickly organised a coalition named the Frente Democrática with the support of APRA and the Peruvian Communist Party (PCP).
 The PCP initially intended to form a coalition made of Socialists, Communists and APRA members named the Frente Popular, but this was ardently refused by APRA.
-Hence, they supported Eguiguren instead.
-With this support, Luis A. Eguiguren took an early lead and appeared to be the clear winner.
+With his new-found support, Luis A. Eguiguren took an early lead and appeared to be the clear winner.

-However, Benavides ordered the voting procedure to be suspended on October 21 by the National Election Board, and then installed a military cabinet led by Ernesto Montagne Markholz and convened an emergency session of the national assembly on November 4.
+However, Benavides ordered the voting procedure to be suspended on October 21 by the National Election Board, and then installed a military cabinet led by Ernesto Montagne Markholz.
+He convened an emergency session of the national assembly on November 4.
 The assembly had previously been in a state of inactiveness, and he aimed to force it into being obedient to him.
 He presented the assembly with his solution to resolve the crisis; an annulation of the elections; a 3-year extension of his term; and the amplification of his powers allowing him to pass legislation by decree.
-After 10 days of debate, with Eguiguren also participating, his proposal was accepted by the assembly and the election was declared null, extending Benavides' term to 1939.
+After 10 days of debate, with Eguiguren also participating, his proposal was accepted by the assembly by a vote of 55 to 17, and the election was declared null, extending Benavides' term to 1939.
 For the remainder of his term, no congress would serve, and he was given full dictatorial powers.